haquanq-frontendmentor/product-list-with-cart/README.md

 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page

-### Implemented features
+### Todo

 Features

-- [x] Manage cart of products, confirm current order
+- [x] Manage cart of items
+  - [x] Remove single item
+  - [x] Reset cart state
+- [x] Interactive product cards
+  - [x] Add selected product to cart
+  - [x] Increase/decrease quantity of selected product

 Accessibility

-- [x] Site is responsive to different screen size
+- [x] Site is responsive to different screen sizes
 - [x] Interactive elements have clear indicator when focused/hovered
+- [x] Use keyboard to navigate list of items and inner controls

 ### Preview

 ![](./docs/design/desktop-design-empty.jpg)

-## :seedling: Development workflow
+## :stars: Development workflow

 ### Approach